How Freight Factoring Can Shield You from the Impacts of the De Minimis Change

 Delays in Freight Movement: Delays in freight movement mean that loads may not be delivered as often as they once were.
 Not only this, but there could also be delays in getting paid as well, even if the shipment was picked up on time.
 This can lead to a delay in funds, unpredictable revenue streams, and delays in the already long wait time for freight to get paid.

 Rejected or Delayed Loads: Due to changes in the shipments and processing procedures, this may result in more delayed or rejected shipments.
-What once was a simpler process and had less paperwork and restrictions will now see many more restrictions and potential delays due to the increase in restrictions.
+What once was a simpler process with less paperwork and fewer restrictions will now see many more requirements and potential delays due to the increase in regulations.

-Extra Admin Tasks: Due to the increase in paperwork and overall restrictions with shipments, the admin tasks for companies will be increased.
-This can take away time and effort from other tasks that freight companies were once focused on.
+Extra Admin Tasks: Due to the increase in paperwork and overall restrictions with shipments, the administrative tasks for companies will increase.
+This can take away time and effort from other priorities that freight companies were once focused on.

-Tighter Margins: There are a lot of different areas where carriers and owner-operators will be affected, but with these tighter margins, smaller carriers and owner-operators may have a harder time making these load pickups work.
+Tighter Margins: There are many areas where carriers and owner-operators will be affected, but with these tighter margins, smaller carriers and owner-operators may have a harder time making these load pickups work.

 The Role of Freight Factoring Following These Changes

 With the de minimis rule changing and becoming non-existent, there are some solutions that carriers and owner-operators can look into to help minimize these negative effects.
-Freight factoring is a great option for those who are looking for ways to minimize the effects of this and ensure that they are dealing with as few challenges as possible.
-Freight factoring allows you to sell invoices for immediate cash, which means that those delays will have little to no effect on how fast you get paid for those shipments.
+Freight factoring is a great option for those looking for ways to lessen the impact and ensure that they face as few challenges as possible.
+Freight factoring allows you to sell invoices for immediate cash, which means that those delays will have little to no effect on how fast you get paid for shipments.
 Here’s a look at how freight factoring can help shield your business from the de minimis change challenges:

 Cushioning Delays: Factoring bridges the gap while shippers wait for customs clearance.
 This means that the payment will not be delayed, even if customs is delayed.